-LRE is a regional PIHP and as such, this Plan is intended to address LRE's function as a PIHP.
-It is the intent of LRE that the scope of all its compliance policies and procedures should promote integrity, support objectivity and foster trust throughout the service region.
-This Plan applies to all LRE operational activities and administrative actions, and includes those activities that come within federal and state regulations relating to PIHPs.
+As a regional PIHP, this Compliance Plan is intended to provide the framework for the LRE to comply with all applicable laws, regulations, and program requirements.
+It is the LRE's intent that all its compliance policies and procedures should promote integrity, support objectivity, and foster trust throughout the service region.
+This Plan applies to all LRE operational activities, administrative actions, and includes those activities that come within Federal and State oversight of PIHPs.

 LRE personnel are subject to the requirements of this plan as a condition of employment.
-All LRE personnel are required to fulfill their duties in accordance with LRE's Compliance Plan, human resource and operational policies, and to promote and protect the integrity of LRE.
+All LRE personnel are required to fulfill their duties in accordance with LRE's Compliance Plan, human resource, and operational policies, and to promote and protect the integrity of LRE.
 Failure to do so will result in discipline, up to and including termination of employment depending on the egregiousness of the offense.
 Disciplinary action may also be taken against a supervisory employee who directs or approves an employee's improper conduct, is aware of the improper conduct and does not act appropriately to correct it, or who fails to properly exercise appropriate supervision over an employee.